MarekMatyas/Infrastructure-as-Code-IaC-/Terraform/README.md

 - `npm install`
 - `node app.js`

-After this the app should be ready and listening on the port specified port.
+After this the app should be ready and listening on the port specified in our security group.